konstruktoid/ansible-cacheview/README.md

 `CACHEVIEW_PORT` configures the listening port.

-`CACHE_STALE_SECONDS` is the amount of seconds before we consider a cache entry old.
+`CACHE_STALE_SECONDS` is the number of seconds before we consider a cache entry old.

 `FLASK_DEBUG` will enable Flask debug mode and create 150 fake nodes for layout testing if set to `1`.